Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 This shows that $\bbQ_5$ cannot be a shadow of a GQT algebra; see also Proposition \ref{blockQ5} at the end, which generalizes the above observation.

 Finally, we describe quivers $Q$ with $\bbQ=\bbQ_6$.
 As for $\bbQ_4$, we have no subquiver allowed by the rule (R4), so $E=\emptyset$ and $Q^\circ=\bbQ$ has the form

 We claim that $Q=Q^{(6)}$ contains exactly two loops (at vertices $1$ and $4$).
 Indeed, there must be at least one loop at $1$ or $4$, since in case of no loops, the arrow $\tau:1\to 4$ satisfies $1^+=\{\tau\}=4^-$, which leads to a contradiction with Lemma \ref{lem:3.2}.
 If there is only one loop, say at $4$, then $p_4^-=p_4^+$ gives the following identity $p_1+p_4=p_2+p_3+p_4$, hence $p_1=p_2+p_3=p_1^-$, which contradicts Lemma \ref{lem:3.1}.
 Consequently, there are two loops $\rho,\sigma$ at vertices $1$ and $4$, respectively.
-Now, it suffices to see that we cannot have loops at vertices $2$ or $3$.
-If there was a loop, say $\mu:3\to 3$, then $\La$ admits a wild hereditary subcategory
+Now, it suffices to see that we cannot have more loops.
+If this is not the case, say $\mu:3\to 3$, then $\La$ admits a wild hereditary subcategory

 Similar wild subcategory arises in case of loop at $2$.

 Concluding all the above cases, we obtain the following.

 \begin{prop} If $\La$ is a GQT algebra $\La=KQ/I$ such that $Q=Q_\La$ has $n=4$ vertices, then $Q$ is one of the following quivers $Q^{(1)},\dots,Q^{(6)}$ \end{prop}